Platinum print

-A platinum print or platinotype is a photographic print made by a printing process which leaves platinum metal on the surface of the paper.
+A platinum print or platinotype is a photographic print made by a printing process that leaves platinum metal on the surface of the paper.
 Platinum prints are noted for their large tonal range and for being highly stable.

 Unlike the gelatin silver process, in which silver is held in a gelatin emulsion that coats the paper, platinum metal is left directly on the paper's surface or absorbed into the media.
 As a result, a platinum image is absolutely matte.

-Platinum tones range from warm black, to reddish brown, to expanded mid-tone grays that are unobtainable in silver prints.
+Platinum tones range from neutral black, through warm black and reddish brown, to a blue-black.
+Platinum prints' straight-line characteristic curve enables the process to register the tones of a negative with fine definition.'

 Platinum prints are among the most durable of all photographic processes.
-The platinum group metals are very stable against chemical reactions that might degrade the print—even more stable than gold.
+The platinum group metals are very stable against chemical reactions that might degrade the print, even more stable than gold.
 It is estimated that a platinum image can last thousands of years.

 Some of the desirable characteristics of a platinum print include: